Vitorialuz229/ProjetoTecBlog/README.md

-# TecBlog - Technology Blog EN | PT
+# TecBlog: Technology Blog - EN | PT

 Welcome to the official TecBlog repository, your destination to explore the latest news and trends in the world of technology.
 This repository contains the source code and resources associated with the blog.